SamratSahoo/Facial-Recognition-Attendance-Tracker/README.md

 This is a text file that is where the names of the people detected are outputted.
 This will likely be replaced in the future with a connection to the Google Sheets API.
+* `EncodingModel.py`
+This is where all the encodings are done.
+When this python file is run, it will encode the images in the saved directory and save the returned encodings into numpy file found in the Encodings folder.

 ### Portfolio
 My research and work for this year can be found at my [Digital Portfolio](https://samratsahoo.weebly.com)

 ### Thank You
-I would just like to give a  special thank you to [Adam Geitgey ](https://github.com/ageitgey) for the creation of his facial_recognition class.
+I would just like to give a  special thank you to [Adam Geitgey](https://github.com/ageitgey) for the creation of his facial_recognition class.

 I would also like to give a special thanks to the following individuals for their contributions